micahdt/consumer_pyramids_manager/README.md

     ```bash
     python3 get-pip.py
     ```
+- Manually install package dependencies (pip3 throws error if done within .tar.gz).
+From the root of the repo, enter the following command:
+    ```bash
+    cat requirements.txt | xargs pip install
+    ```
 - Install the consumer_pyramids_manager.<br/> From the root of the repo, enter the following command:
     ```bash
     pip3 install dist/*.tar.gz